-This biotope LR.HLR.MusB.Cht.Cht is characterized by the presence of Chthamalus barnacles on wave exposed, rocky shores in the upper or mid to upper eulittoral.
-Two separate species, Chthamalus stellatus and Chthamalus montagui are recognised (Southward, 1976).
+This biotope LR.HLR.MusB.Cht.Lpyg is characterized by the dark brownish lichen Lichina pygmaea and the barnacles Chthamalus montagui and Chthamalus stellatus, although long-established patches of Lichina pygmaea ultimately exclude barnacles.
+Lichina pygmaea is a key characterizing and structuring species in this biotope as it provides habitat for the bivalve Lasaea adansoni, small littorinids and, in the south-west, the top shell Gibbula umbilicalis.
+It should be noted that on the north-east coast this biotope does not have Chthamalus spp. and Lichina pygmaea is the most important characterizing species on these sites.
 Connor et al. (2004) note that the distribution and shore height of Chthamalus spp. varies regionally, on west coasts Chthamalus spp. tend to be confined to the upper shore, with a distinct band of Semibalanus balanoides occurring below.
 In the south-west Chthamalus spp. can be dominant at all shore heights.
-LR.HLR.MusB.Cht.Cht can occur lower on the shore than LR.HLR.MusB.Cht.Lpyg, and may contain red and green seaweeds.
+The biotope LR.HLR.MusB.Cht.Cht can occur lower on the shore than LR.HLR.MusB.Cht.Lpyg, and may contain red and green seaweeds.
 Where turfs of red seaweeds are present the barnacles may be absent (Connor et al., 2004).
-Lichina pygmaea may be present in the LR.HLR.MusB.Cht.Cht biotope but does not form distinctive bands.

-The limpet Patella vulgata occurs on the open rock surfaces, while damp crevices may shelter small Mytilus edulis, littorinids, and the anemone Actinia equina.
+The limpet Patella vulgata occurs in both biotopes on the open rock surfaces, while in each subbiotope damp crevices may shelter small Mytilus edulis, littorinids, and the anemone Actinia equina.
 The limpet Patella vulgata is considered a key structuring species, as its grazing can control the character of the shore by removing algae and newly settled barnacle larvae.
 Even a small, localised temporary absence of limpets (Southward, 1956; Southward, 1964; Hawkins, 1981; Hawkins et al., 1983), has been shown to significantly alter the biological assemblage on rocky shores.
 The sensitivity of this species is, therefore, specifically considered for the sensitivity assessments.

-The key characterizing species considered within the sensitivity assessments are the Chthamalus barnacles (key characterizing, the limpet Patella vulgata (key characterizing and key structuring).
-The other associated common rocky shore species contribute to diversity and function within this biotope but are not considered to be key to the biotope and are, therefore, only generally referred to within the assessments.
-The hard rock or boulder substratum and wave exposure are considered key environmental factors for this biotope by providing stable attachment surfaces and by limiting the growth of macroalgae (wave exposure).
+The key characterizing species considered within the sensitivity assessments are the Chthamalus barnacles (key characterizing), the limpet Patella vulgata (key characterizing and key structuring) and the lichen Liching pygmaea (key characterizing and key structuring).
+The other associated common rocky shore species contribute to diversity and function within this biotope but are not considered to be key to the biotope and are therefore only generally referred to within the assessments.
+The hard rock or boulder substratum and wave exposure are considered key environmental factors for this biotope by providing stable attachment surfaces and by limiting the growth of macroalgae (exposure).
 The height on the shore is also a key factor as the species characteristic of this biotope must be able to withstand prolonged emersion.
 The environmental factors are considered within the sensitivity assessments where they may be altered by the pressure.